 Next you need running leggings and a singlet for summer, and a long sleeved top for winter.

 Finally, get a sports bra.
-I have to admit that I did not buy one until about two months before my half.
-Even though I have a small bust, I couldn’t stop raving about how different it was to run without bouncing all over the place.
-This Under Armour Women’s Armour Eclipse Bra is what did the trick.
+I have to admit that I didn’t buy one until about two months before my half.
+Even though I have a small bust, it was so much better running without bouncing all over the place.

 Have a running buddy

 To get through the next nine months, you’re going to need someone by your side.
 Luckily, I had my husband, who was already a runner and loved physical exercise.
 The main reason you need a running buddy is otherwise it is just TOO easy to not do a run.
 If someone else is expecting you to show up, you’re going to feel more committed.

 I am actually quite cunning at convincing my husband not to run, so recently I’ve upped the ante by having Run Tuesday at work, where I encourage my colleagues to come for 6km run.
 This has proved even better at making me accountable to my goals.

 One of my mantras has always been to focus on the distance, not the speed.

 I am not running to compete with anyone else.
 I am running for my own mental wellbeing, my health, and my satisfaction at reaching my goals.

 This is the reason why I don’t do the speed-work in my training plans.
 I don’t care how fast I do any runs.
 I just need to finish them.
 It’s also pretty much why my pace is the same whether I’m running a 5km or a 21km.